Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

-Start button | User can access the game from the menu through a button High Score text field | User can input name and the score will be stored High Score Button | User can press button to see highscore list
+Start button | User can access the game from the menu through a button High Score text field | User can input name and the score will be stored High Score Button | User can press button to see highscore list Alert | Alert will show up when user press other keys during game scene

 #### MenuController
 ```java